Shenley Road, Camberwell, SE5

 Just wow!
 We've found the most impressive architect-designed loft extension of all time!
 Boasting an exquisite refurbishment, this much loved five bedroom family home offers spacious, bright and sympathetically augmented accommodation.
 The top floor master suite is of an exceptional standard, with en-suite wet room, dressing area, study space and that jaw dropping roof terrace with sweeping views over our beloved city.
 It's a truly unique and inspiring city oasis.
 You'll enjoy some lovely original features throughout (that cornicing!) and there's a handy storage cellar for vino et al. The well presented rear garden offers yet more R&R opportunities.
 This area boasts much to be excited about.
 The nearby Camberwell College of Arts attracts a wonderful creative vibe to the locale.
 You're within a pleasant stroll of beautiful Bellenden Village and the plucky attractions of Peckham are also nearby.
 Camberwell and its fab list of culinary and social spots is within easy staggering distance.
 Transport is another high point, with Peckham Rye supplying numerous swift, frequent services to London Bridge, Elephant and Castle, Clapham and Canada Water for the Jubilee Line.

-The house enjoys an end of terrace corner spot.
+The house enjoys an end of terrace corner spot which means that you get sun throughout the day in the west-facing garden and the roof terrace.
 Shenley Road is mature, leafy and perfectly placed.
 Pristine black cast iron railings invite you down an original tessellated pathway past a slate chip bed and high mature hedging.
 Ornate cornice work fringes the sides and top of the recessed portico and can also be spotted on both storeys of the canted bay window.
 Inside you'll find more decorative cornicing, high ceilings and some dishy, solid wooden flooring.
 This continues into the front reception room which enjoys a wide bay of double glazed sash windows.
 Plantation shutters on both upper and lower panes afford privacy and there's a lovely wood burning stove with contemporary mantel.

 The wonderfully decorative cornicing continues through to the second reception.
 Wide double doors separate the two rooms and can be opened to create one larger space.
 From here, period bi-fold doors open to that spectacular kitchen/diner extension which spans the full width of the building to the rear.
 Super sleek plant based resin floors run throughout the entire space.
 Two extra long skylights invite the sun inward, filling the space with natural light.
 The huge central island is Corian topped as is the counter space on the left wall.
 Appliances include a five ring induction hob, fancy Fisher and Paykel double drawer dishwasher, bespoke larder, NEFF and Bosch ovens and a Siemens extractor.
 A handy WC tucks neatly on the side wall and a wall of bi-fold glass doors open full width to the garden.
 We can't imagine a more lovely spot to cook, dine and enjoy company.
 Outside you'll enjoy raised oak sleeper planter beds awash with yellow roses, Clematis, Lavender and abundant mature foliage.